a2bshek/PhishingURLDetection/README.md

 Deployment: Implement the trained model in both desktop and web applications.

 ## Implementation
+### Desktop Application
-Desktop Application: A Python Tkinter-based application for detecting phishing URLs.
+A Python Tkinter-based application for detecting phishing URLs.
+Hou to use?
+Execute *python tkinter/main.py* in the terminal.
+### Web Application
-Web Application: A CGI-based web application for real-time phishing URL detection.
+A CGI-based web application for real-time phishing URL detection.

-## Demo and Documentation
+Hou to use?
+Execute *python -m http.server PORT_NUMBER --cgi* in the terminal to run in local machine.

+## Project Report
-A demo video and documentation is included to explain and showcase the functionality and usage of both the desktop and web applications.
+Project report is included to explain the functionality and usage of both the desktop and web applications.